 Internal medicine is not the only way to treat CF and CFS.
 You can also integrate new activities into your day-to-day life.

 Lighter activities like Tai Chi, yoga, walking, and deep breathing exercise are fantastically easy practices to incorporate into your day.

 I do, however, always tell patients to pace themselves and avoid more taxing exercises like running, weight lifting, or intense cardio.
-Exerting yourself in the extreme may feel great while you exercise, but you will end up more fatigued than you were before.
+Exercise is great, but too much too soon will leave you more exhausted than you were.

 Knowledge needs action

 Medically speaking, fatigue is a complicated symptom.
 You may feel fatigued because of your stressful work environment, or because of adrenal exhaustion, or because of an underlying psychiatric condition, or because of long-term depression.

 The only way to reclaim your life is to get to the root of the symptoms, because, then, the cause – whatever it may be – can be treated appropriately.

 If the lead blanket of fatigue does not move, no matter what you do or who you see, we can help.
 Use this page to request time with Dr. Elena Krasnov, N.D, to discuss your fatigue and any adjacencies.
 Together, we can remove chronic fatigue from your life and get you back to better.